MarioColunga/MarioPasswordgenerator.github.io/README.md

-# 03 JavaScript: Password Generator
+# Password Generator

 In this activity the Acceptance Criteria was fulfilled succesfully.
 The purpose was to make a password generator through the use of prompts and different criteiria.
 The results are shown in the next screen shorts.

+#Password generated

+#Error massage when the number of characters is no inside the range.

+#Error message when the user doesn’t choose a criteria.